ramsteak/EstraPy/docs/2_commands/00_index.md

 EstraPy represents this using the concept of *domains*.
 Currently, two domains are supported:

-- **real**: The default domain where the original, acquired signal resides, with energy (`E`, eV) and wavevector (`k`, Å⁻¹) axes.
+- **reciprocal**: The default domain where the original, acquired signal resides, with energy (`E`, eV) and wavevector (`k`, Å⁻¹) axes.
 - **fourier**: The distance domain, produced by applying a Fourier transform, with distance (`R`, Å) axis.

-Most commands apply only to data in the real domain, but some explicitly operate on or generate data in the Fourier domain.
+Most commands apply only to data in the reciprocal domain, but some explicitly operate on or generate data in the Fourier domain.
 Other commands, such as `rebin` and `plot`, can operate on any domain depending on the specified range and/or columns.